janessatran/til/SQL/sql_intro.md

 - **INNER JOIN** on condition: cross product that satisifies condition
 - **NATURAL JOIN**: equates columns across tables of the same name
 - **INNER JOIN** (using attrs): like natural join, but explicitly list attributes to be equated
-- **LEFT | RIGHT | FULL OUTER JOIN**: similar to cross product on condition, but when results don't meet condition they  are still added
+- **LEFT | RIGHT | FULL OUTER JOIN**: similar to cross product on condition, but when results don't meet condition they  are still added to the result and padded with null values.
+  - outer joins are not associate, but full outer join is commutatitve